-This course will (i) introduce students to the paralegal profession; (ii) acquaint students with the classes offered in the paralegal program; (iii) provide students with tools for success in the paralegal program and the paralegal career field; (iv) administer the required paralegal program entrance keyboarding test; and (v) advise and enroll students in their fall semester courses.
-Restricted to students admitted to the following program(s): 10-110-1 Paralegal or 90-110-1 Paralegal Postbaccalaureate Certificate.
+10-110-175 Intro to Paralegal Profession 1 credit This course will (i) introduce students to the paralegal profession; (ii) acquaint students with the classes offered in the paralegal program; (iii) provide students with tools for success in the paralegal program and the paralegal career field; (iv) administer the required paralegal program entrance keyboarding test; and (v) advise and enroll students in their fall semester courses.
+Restricted to students admitted to the following program(s): 10-110-1 Paralegal or 90-110-1 Paralegal Post-baccalaureate.

-10-110-176 Paralegal Professional Internship
+10-110-176 Career Building

-This course will focus on internship and career strategies; effective portfolios; resumes and cover letters; the internship experience; interview techniques; finding an internship site including sites for students interested in receiving the Program's International Certificate; job hunting resources and alternative career paths; strategies for success in the work place; advancing in your career; and getting your next job.
-Prerequisite or concurrent enrollment in: 10-110-101 and 10-110-104.
+Techniques - Paralegal 2 credits This course will focus on internship and career strategies; effective portfolios; resumes and cover letters; the internship experience; interview techniques; finding an internship site including sites for students interested in receiving the Program's International Certificate; job hunting resources and alternative career paths; strategies for success in the work place; advancing in your career; and getting your next job.
+Prerequisite or concurrent enrollment in: 10110-101 and 10-110-104.